gaelian/backpack-pages-for-chrome/README.markdown

-# Backpack pages for Chrome
+# Backpack pages for Chrome&trade;

 Displays a user's Backpack ([backpackit.com](http://backpackit.com/)) pages in the toolbar and allows quick reminder entry.